 All my life I have been playing in the garden; my father got me started.
 He also taught me how to pick wild food.

-This was perhaps, the beginning of my love for Real Food.
-As you may know, this is now my passion.
+This was the beginning of my love for Real Food.
+As you know, I am passionate about real food.

 Where It Began